Call for Research Proposals 2025

 Selection

-A committee appointed by EIEF will select 4 projects, though this number may vary depending on the quality and quantity of the applications received.
-The main criterion for selection is the quality of the project, together with an assessment of its feasibility by the proponent team.
+EIEF will select 4 projects, though this number may vary depending on the quality and quantity of the applications received.
+The main criterion for selection is the quality of the project, together with an assessment of its feasibility.

 Transparency

-The committee decisions will be made available on EIEF’s web page.
+The research projects that have been awarded funding will be published on EIEF’s web page.

 EIEF data protection policy